mikekenn/CSCI_Assignment_Two/README.md

 ## Question 6.
 Django is easy to setup and use.
 Do you agree?
 (Yes/No)?
 White a bried reason for your choice.

+Add Django python setup steps.

+Check python version/if python is installed `python`.
+Check to see if Django is installed/the version `python -m django --version` If not installed, go ahead and install `pip3 install django==4.0.4`